PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Discussion and Conclusion

-\begin{ack} We thank Qi Li, Peijie Chen, Hai Phan, and Giang Nguyen from Auburn University for helpful feedback on the early results.
+We thank Qi Li, Peijie Chen, Hai Phan, Giang Nguyen, and Naman Bansal from Auburn University for helpful feedback on the early results.
+We also thank graduate students from AN's Deep Learning class for helping us with the human study.
 We are grateful for the valuable support and feedback from Phat Nguyen.
-AN is supported by NaphCare Foundations, Adobe gifts, and NSF grants (1850117, 2145767). \end{ack}
+AN is supported by NaphCare Foundations, Adobe gifts, and NSF grants (1850117, 2145767).

 { {A\arabic{table}} {A\arabic{figure}} }

 \beginsupplementary